nickojs/nickojs/README.md

 ![](https://img.shields.io/badge/Tools-Expo-informational?style=flat-square&logo=expo&logoColor=white&color=73d753)

 ## final considerations
 I'm working fulltime, so I don't have time to support my personal projects, that's why they have so much dependencies problems.
-I'll try to fix the security issues this weekend.
+Also, I **have some knowledge** on  DevOps tools and methods, but **I'm not** into it.
 Also, you can find me on [my LinkedIn profile](https://www.linkedin.com/in/nickojs/).

 <!--